born-2learn/born-2learn.github.io/_posts/2021-1-22-qosf-effect-of-entanglement-on-model-training.md

 ## Toy Model under study

 The Quantum Circuit automatically learns the parameters to generate a Bell State.
-We have used a very simple parameterized circuit and a manually an coded SGD optimizer with MSE Cost function to analyse the effect of entanglement as the model trains and optimizes its parameter to come back to the bell state.
+We have used a very simple parameterized circuit and have manually coded an SGD optimizer with MSE Cost function to analyse the effect of entanglement as the model trains and optimizes its parameter to return to the bell state.

 ![bell state](https://raw.githubusercontent.com/born-2learn/born-2learn.github.io/master/_posts/images/qosf/bell_state.png)